NikolayNIK/material_table_view/README.md

 ## Limitations

 ### Row wrapping widgets restriction

+Whenever at least one column gets frozen or placeholder shading is being used, the table starts using custom composition to paint itself for optimization purposes.
+In this case, restrictions described below start to apply.

 Some widgets can not be used to wrap row widget built in a rowBuilder and placeholderBuilder functions.